How to support your immune system?

 We can help our immune system in ways other than food, too.
 Washing hands with soap (minimum 30 seconds) more often, avoid touching your face and covering your mouth and nose with your bent elbow or tissue when you cough or sneeze all can help to prevent yourself and others from getting ill.

-Additionally you might want to consider the current situation as a great reason to stop smoking.
+Additionally you might want to consider improving your immune system as a great reason to stop smoking.
 If your body has to deal with keeping the damage smoking causes as low as possible, then that is a lot of your defence force already occupied and many of the antioxidants are used up for that.
 Giving up smoking will free additional energy to deal with infections.

 And the last tip, maybe one of the most important ones, is: Try to reduce stress!
 Stress significantly weakens the immune system and lowers the ability to deal with the problem.